Adillwma/QuantumHarmonics/README.md

 ### Energy Levels

-Given the units we have selcted to work in for convieience, the analytically derived energy levels of the hydrogen atom are given by the formula,
+Given the units we have selected to work in for convenience, the analytically derived energy levels of the hydrogen atom are given by the formula,

 $$
 E_n = -\frac{1}{n^2}